AkshayKumarSrivastava/TicTacToe/README.md

 # TicTacToe
-a simple c program that has 2 players playing ticktacktoe with each other
+a simple program that has 2 players playing ticktacktoe with each other the program is written in c language.